-The ride took two hours and some people in the vehicle vomited because of the reckless way to drive the car.
-They reached another police station and only the interviewed person and his friend were taken out of the car and had to sign papers.
+The ride took two hours and some people in the vehicle vomited because of the reckless way the car was driven.
+They reached another police station and only the respondent and his friend were taken out of the vehicle and had to sign papers.
 The policeman did not want them to see what content was in there, he was covering the content with his hand.

 “I know the paper but if I not sign they beat me so hard.”

 Then they drove for another two hours.
 Some people in the vehicle were exhausted and slept, others cried and some had to vomit again.
 It was dark when they stopped and the doors opened.